 Have you ever faced a situation that seemed too large to solve?
 I know I have.
 I’m not pretending to be wise enough for solving life’s problems.
 Yet, I have maneuvered through my share of trials, learning a few tips along the way.
 I hope you find this first suggestion helpful.
 It’s been powerful in my life!

 I was still warm in bed when I heard one of my teen children come to the bedroom door and whisper, “Momma, are you awake?”
 “Yes, come on in,” I replied.
 At the end of my bed stood a troubled teen.
-As a mother of eleven children, this wasn’t the first time a child couldn’t sleep and needed to talk.
+This wasn’t the first time a child couldn’t sleep and needed to talk.
 After listening for quite some time, I finally heard the question I’ve heard before.
 “I just don’t know where to start.
 How do I fix this?”

 “Start with what you know,” I responded.
 “So many times we can get caught up in the size or pain of our problem that we fail to see the first step.”